 If you are drying flowers that are special, like part of a wedding bouquet, then you will want to use archival acid-free paper instead of parchment.
 Using acid-free paper helps stop any breakdown of the flower, as well as help preserve the color a bit better.
 Arteza is a brand that we have used before and they have many sizes to choose from.
 Check their prices here.

-Step 2: Get some waxed paper, parchment or acid-free paper and cut it larger than the book that you are going to use to press them in.
+Step 2: Cut waxed paper, parchment or acid-free paper larger than the book that you are going to use to press them in.
 You will want to make sure that when you fold the parchment in half, it will cover the whole page of the book.

 Step 4: Close the book and place heavy books on top of it to weigh it down.

 Step 5: Let your flowers sit for three weeks.
 You will know that they are completely dry and pressed when they feel just like paper.

 We hope you found this dried flower tutorial super helpful!
 And we made this beautiful pin for you to share on your Pinterest boards so that you can find us again (below).